 Myrddin and Ivy

-Our eldest, Myrddin, loves birds, foraging, games, cooking, reading, and most of all photography.
-Some day they hope to become a photojournalist for National Geographic or a forest ranger, but will be happy as long as they can just get out into nature as often as possible.
-Myrddin is definitely our calmer more introverted child, more at home in a book or looking through a camera lens than anything else.
-They take of the lot of the photographs you will see throughout our blog, as well as in our etsy shop.
+Our eldest, Myrddin, loves alpacas, games, cooking, reading, and photography.
+They are definitely our more introverted child, most at home in a book or looking through a camera lens than anything else.
+They take many of the photographs you will see throughout our blog, as well as those in our etsy shop.

-And to not neglect the final members of our family, there is also Obsidian and Coroner!
+And to not neglect the final members of our family, there is also Obsidian and Coroner.
 One is a beautiful long haired black cat and the other is her spunky grey tabby kitten.
-We once had a dog as well, Flemeth, whom we loved dearly but passed away early in the summer of 2017, may her spirit rest in peace.
-I suspect we will get another pup to keep us company on our walks and foragings at some point, but our hearts are still working their way though Flemeth’s loss.
-She is missed dearly.
+We adopted them from SCRAPS in the summer of 2018 and love them dearly.

 “There is no exquisite beauty — without some strangeness in the proportion.” – from Ligeia, by Edgar Allan Poe